 New York: Cold Spring Harbor Press, 2000.
 724 p.

-Former Undergraduate Research, Nazanin Yeganeh Kazemi, recieves the Paul & Daisy Soros Fellowship for New Americans.
+Former Undergraduate Research, Nazanin Yeganeh Kazemi, receives the Paul & Daisy Soros Fellowship for New Americans.
 Read more

 Former Undergraduate Researcher, Emily Wesley, represents UMKC at Undergraduate Research Day at the Capitol (URD@C)Read more

 New postdoc, Spencer Koury, joins the lab from the Phadnis Lab at University of Utah.

 Undergraduate Alumnus, Camila Aponte, earns entrance to KU Med school.